EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 ## Security Properties
 EDHOC inherits its security properties from the theoretical SIGMA-I protocol {{SIGMA}}.
 Using the terminology from {{SIGMA}}, EDHOC provides perfect forward secrecy, mutual authentication with aliveness, consistency, peer awareness, and identity protection.
 As described in {{SIGMA}}, peer awareness is provided to Party V, but not to Party U.

 EDHOC with asymmetric authentication offers identity protection of Party U against active attacks and identity protection of Party V against passive attacks.
-The roles should be assigned to protect the most sensitive identity, typically the one that is not derivable from routing information in the lower layers.
+The roles should be assigned to protect the most sensitive identity, typically that which is not possible to infer from routing information in the lower layers.

 Compared to {{SIGMA}}, EDHOC adds an explicit message type and expands the message authentication coverage to additional elements such as algorithms, application data, and previous messages.
 This protects against an attacker replaying messages or injecting messages from another session.